moinkse/moinkse/README.md

 hi,

-what we have here is just a basic website template based on simple portfolio or, with few more changes, realy basic blog and even fanpage.
+what we have here is just a bunch of exercises done for school puposesss only.

 i rly hope 4 3 ;)